Legal framework and description

 Specifically, advance medical directives are contained in a written document in which a person of full age who is capable of giving consent to care specifies in advance the medical care that they will agree or refuse to receive in the event that they become incapable of giving consent to care in specific clinical situations.

 Only persons who are of full age and capable of consenting to care can issue advance medical directives.
 They can do so:

-- Through the Advance Medical Directives in Case of Incapacity to Consent to Care form
+- Through the Advance Medical Directives in Case of Incapacity to Consent to Care form prescribed by the Ministry;

 Advance medical directives have the same value as wishes expressed by a person capable of giving consent to care.
 If an incapacitated person has issued advance medical directives, the doctor is not required to obtain authorization from the person who can consent to care on the patient’s behalf (their representative).
 Advance medical directives are binding, which means that health professionals that have access to them are obliged to comply with them.

 A person can modify or revoke the wishes expressed in their advance medical directives at any time.

 Before administering any treatment to a patient, a health professional must obtain the patient’s consent, that is, their authorization.
 The health professional must give the patient sufficient information to enable them to make a decision and thus freely give their informed consent to the treatment.
 “Informed consent” means consent given with full knowledge of the facts, and “freely given” means given willingly, of one’s own accord.